I have a flowering plant recommendation for you:

 Some experts recommend that you give Candytuft a light shearing after the initial bloom period is over or remove the seedpods as they appear, if you have the time and patience.
 Doing either of these things prevents the plants from getting leggy.
 You want the plant’s energy to be spent on the plant, not on developing its own seeds.
-I left some of the seedpods on, however, for possible new plants to sprout up this season.
+I used my pruning shears to tidy up the spent blooms, however I left some of the seedpods on for possible new plants to sprout up this season.

 Candytuft stands up to heat and humidity.
 We live in southern New Jersey, where Summer is hot and humid.
 Candytuft seems to tolerate heat better than Alyssum, which can wilt easily if you have hot, sunny days in the latter part of Spring.
 I planted our Candytuft last Spring, and even during the hottest parts of the Summer months the plants continued looking almost perfect.
 There were a few yellow leaves that showed up when the plants needed some water, but those were few and easily picked off.